cuellate/rules/README.md

-These are the Rules of Cuéllate, Version 4.
+These are the Rules of Cuéllate, Version 5, and the Codified Changes, Version 5.1.

-These rules were validated on August 19, 2019.
+These rules were validated on September 9, 2019, and Changes on September 12, 2019.